maquinl/Microsoft-Copilot-Experience-pubsec/Instructions/Labs/Optional_Task_1_Create_an_image.md

 - **Generate a Marketing Slogan**:

-    With the mission of your new giving campaign in mind, use the following prompt to generate a marketing slogan that captures its purpose and resonates with the target audience:
+    With the mission of your new Giving Campaign in mind, use the following prompt to generate a marketing slogan that captures its purpose and resonates with the target audience:

     **Sample Prompt**

     ```text
-    Generate a catchy marketing slogan for our new giving campaign [campaign name] that highlights its unique value proposition and appeals to [target audience/community].
+    Generate a catchy marketing slogan for our new Giving Campaign [campaign name] that highlights its unique value proposition and appeals to [target audience/community].
     ```
     <BR>
     <div style="background-color: #e0f7ff; padding: 10px; border-left: 5px solid #0078D4;">